Nagaoka ferromagnetism in doped Hubbard models in optical lattices: Abstract

 \section{Abstract}

 The search for ferromagnetism in the Hubbard model has been a problem of outstanding interest since Nagaoka’s original proposal in 1966.
 Recent advances in quantum simulation have today enabled the study of tunable doped Hubbard models in ultracold atomic systems.
-Here, we examine a realistic variant of such a model wherein any second electron on a single lattice site is weakly bound compared to the first one.
-Employing large-scale density-matrix renormalization group calculations, we establish the existence of high-spin ground states on square and triangular lattices, analyze the microscopic mechanisms behind their origin, and investigate the interplay between ferromagnetism and other competing orders, such as stripes.
-Our results also explain---and shed new light on---the intriguing observations of ferromagnetic correlations in recent optical-lattice experiments.
+Employing large-scale density-matrix renormalization group calculations, we establish the existence of high-spin ground states of the Hubbard model on finite-sized triangular lattices, analyze the microscopic mechanisms behind their origin, and investigate the interplay between ferromagnetism and other competing orders, such as stripes.
+These results explain---and shed new light on---the intriguing observations of ferromagnetic correlations in recent optical-lattice experiments.
+Additionally, we examine a generalized variant of the Hubbard model, wherein any second electron on a single lattice site is weakly bound compared to the first one, and demonstrate how this modification can lead to enhanced ferromagnetism, at intermediate length scales, on the nonfrustrated square lattice as well.

-\textit{Introduction.---}The Hubbard model is a paradigmatic model of modern condensed matter physics that is widely used to study a variety of strongly correlated systems \cite{arovas2022hubbard}.
+\textit{Introduction.---}The Hubbard model is a paradigmatic model of modern condensed matter physics that is widely used to study a variety of strongly correlated systems~\cite{arovas2022hubbard}.
 It describes electrons hopping on a lattice with a tunneling amplitude $t$ and interacting via an onsite potential $U$.
-Despite its seeming simplicity, this model harbors tremendously rich physics \cite{schafer2021tracking, qin2022hubbard} and is often believed to underlie a host of materials, including the high-temperature cuprate superconductors \cite{lee2006doping}.
+Despite its seeming simplicity, this model harbors tremendously rich physics ~\cite{schafer2021tracking, qin2022hubbard} and is often believed to underlie a host of materials, including the high-temperature cuprate superconductors~\cite{lee2006doping}.